ecruzolivera/eco-linux/README.md

 | **Network configuration**    | Copy ISO network config                                     |
 | **Timezone**                 | Set yours                                                   |

-Once the install completes, reboot, login as your user, and run eco-linux.
+Once the installation completes, reboot, login as your user, and run eco-linux.

 > **Note:** Disk encryption is recommended but not strictly required for eco-linux.
 Without encryption, you can skip that step in `archinstall`.